 Will a DMP affect my credit file?

-Creditors may also add a marker to your credit file showing that your payments are being made through a DMP.
+The people you owe may add a marker to show your payments are made through a DMP.

-It’s also likely that at least some of your accounts will default while you’re on a DMP, and this will also be recorded on your credit file.
+Some accounts default while you are on a DMP.
+This is also recorded on your credit file.

 Can you get a County Court judgment (CCJ) on a DMP?

-A court would use similar information to decide how much you should pay to a CCJ, so creditors know that court action isn’t guaranteed to get them a higher payment than they’re already getting from your DMP.
+A court would use this type of information to decide how much you should pay to a CCJ.
+This means a CCJ payment may not be higher than the DMP payment.

 Is a DMP right for you?